 The days before transplant are counted as minus days.
 The day of transplant is considered day 0.
 Engraftment and recovery following the transplant are counted as plus days.
 For example, a child may enter the hospital on day -8 for preparative regimen.
 Days +1, +2, etc., will follow the transplant.
 Specific possible events, complications, and risks are associated with each day before, during, and after transplant.
 The days are numbered to help the child and family understand where they are in terms of risks and discharge planning.

 During actual infusion of the bone marrow, your child may experience any, or all, of the following symptoms:

 - Chest pain

-- Be given medication to prevent graft-versus-host disease--if the transplant was allogeneic.
-The transplanted new cells (the graft) tend to attack the patient's tissues (the host), even if the donor is a relative, such as a brother, sister, or parent.
+- Be given medication to prevent graft versus host disease if the transplant was allogeneic.
+The transplanted new cells (the graft) tend to attack the child's tissues (the host), even if the donor is a relative, such as a brother, sister, or parent.

-- Have nausea, vomiting, diarrhea, mouth sores, and extreme weakness.
+- Have nausea, vomiting, diarrhea, mouth sores, and extreme weakness

-Engraftment of the stem cells occurs when the donated cells make their way to the marrow and begin reproducing new blood cells.
-Depending on the type of transplant and the disease being treated, engraftment usually occurs around day +15 or +30.
-Blood counts will be checked frequently during the days following transplant to evaluate initiation and progress of engraftment.
+Engraftment of the stem cells occurs when the donated cells make their way to the marrow and begin producing new blood cells.
+Depending on the type of transplant and the disease being treated, engraftment usually occurs between days +15 and +30.
+Blood counts will be performed frequently during the days following transplant to evaluate initiation and progress of engraftment.
 Platelets are generally the last blood cell to recover.